spacebro/idle-bro/README.md

 idle-bro is meant to be used as is.
 You install it, provide a custom configuration file and run it.

+You can send a `'get-idle-status'` event to get the idle status in response from `idle-bro`.

+Each time a new spacebro client connects, `idle-bro` will broadcast its status.

 ##### Install
 ```sh
 $ git clone git@github.com:spacebro/idle-bro.git